Planet Four

 p4tools

-The p4tools Python library provides easy access to the Planet Four citizen science catalogs.
-Install via pip install p4tools and get started with a few lines:
+The p4tools Python library provides easy access to the Planet Four citizen-science catalogs.
+Install via pip install p4tools and load any part of the catalog in a couple of lines — each sub-part is downloaded and cached automatically on first use via pooch:

 Current research

-Our latest analysis covers 463 HiRISE observations spanning Mars Years 28–33, studying inter- and intra-annual variability of dark regolith deposits at Mars’ south pole (EGU 2026).
-The dataset reveals a mean jet deposit ground coverage of 6.89% with high inter-annual repeatability, providing new constraints on seasonal CO2 jet activity.
+Our latest analysis covers 469 HiRISE observations spanning Mars Years 28–33, studying inter- and intra-annual variability of dark regolith deposits at Mars’ south pole (EGU 2026; FU Berlin planetary seminar, June 2026).
+Across the seasonal south-polar cap the jet-deposit ground coverage has a median of 4.88% and a mean of 9.32% — a strongly right-skewed distribution that repeats well within individual regions across Mars Years, providing new constraints on seasonal CO₂ jet activity.